Natural Sciences & Engineering Research Council (NSERC)

 NSERC Doctoral Application Process

-Please note that this information is specific to those students submitting their application through the University of Guelph only.
-Refer to the detailed instructions on NSERC's website to ensure that you are submitting your application to the correct institution.
+Please note that this information is specific to those students submitting their applications through the University of Guelph only.
+Refer to the detailed instructions on NSERC's website to ensure that you are submitting your application to the correct institution - it is the applicant's responsibility to ensure this step is completed correctly.

 Access the application and instructions on the NSERC website.
 There is a single application and selection process (Form 201) for the CGS D and the PGS D. If selected by NSERC, the top-ranked applicants will be offered a CGS D, and the next tier of meritorious applicants will be offered an NSERC PGS D.